jkimbo/graphql-benchmarks/README.md

 # GraphQL benchmarks

-GBench is a GraphQL benchmarking tool.
+GraphQL benchmarking tool to test more realistic queries.
 It's highly inspired by Hasura's work on [graphql-bench](https://github.com/hasura/graphql-bench/) but with different design and goals in mind.

 Gbench will use a [config file](#config-file) to read the servers and queries to be executed.